 There are over 20 editing flows within just the restaurant page!
 Part of the design challenge was to architect how these edit flows would work.
 Each flow has a 1) editable section, 2) confirmation screen, and 3) success screen.

 Restaurants are always looking to improve and expand their business.
 Owners have told us that their performance is based on the previous few months and on their performance last year at the same time (to cancel out seasonal ups and downs).
 It was our job to help them track their performance easily over time.

 The app has to be scalable to new company products and changes to business.
 Currently, every editable section on the app opens on a new page, and every content creation screen has its own flow.
 This lets us make the editing and creation flows highly-extensible for the future.

 Moreover, we are introducing web views within the app, wherever content will have to grow organically.
 The Help Center and new product pages will be built on these models, due to their dynamic nature.

 Redesigning the Zomato for Business app was a very special project for me.
-I started as a product manager on this app two years ago (see my article on Product Management at Zomato).
+I started as a product manager on this app two years ago.
 I was desperate to redesign it whenever I found owners having difficulty using the app.
 Over time, we bandaged and tended to the app and managed to keep it running.
 Finally when the time came to redesign the app, I was so excited to give it a new, usable interface.

 I am proud of how we made this app from the ground-up and rethought every user flow that's in the app.
 We worked hard to make it feel easy and exciting to restaurant owners.
 It is light years ahead in UI and UX when compared to the old app.
 I am so excited to see it in the market and for restaurant owners to use it.
 It's about time we provide the next-level enterprise experience on Zomato!